-Amount of Commitment Expiration Per Period One Year or (In thousands) Total Less Years 2-3 Years 4-5 Years OTHER COMMERCIAL COMMITMENTS: Standby letter of credit \$4,584 \$ 4,584 \$ - \$ - \$ - Total other commercial commitments \$4,584 \$ 4,584 \$ - \$ - \$ -
+Amount of Commitment Expiration Per Period One Year or After 5 (In thousands) Total Less Years 2-3 Years 4-5 Years OTHER COMMERCIAL COMMITMENTS: Standby letter of credit \$4,584 \$ 4,584 \$ \$ \$ - Total other commercial commitments \$4,584 \$ 4,584 \$ - \$ - \$ -

-The standby letter of credit is related to the issuance of Community Facilities District bonds by the Tejon Ranch Public Facilities Financing Authority, a joint-powers authority created by Kern County and the Tejon-Castac Water District.
-The standby letter of credit is in place to provide additional credit enhancement and covers approximately two years worth of interest on the outstanding bonds.
+The standby letter of credit is related to the issuance of CFD bonds by TRPFFA.
+The standby letter of credit, requested by TRPFFA, is in place to provide additional credit enhancement and covers approximately two years worth of interest on the outstanding bonds.
 The annual cost for this letter of credit is approximately \$70,000.
 This letter of credit will not be drawn upon unless we, as the largest landowner in the district, fail to make our property tax payments.
 This letter of credit was originally for a two-year period and will be renewed, if necessary, in 2009.